kora-projects/kora-docs/mkdocs/docs/en/documentation/logging-aspect.md

     - `Mono<T> myMethod()` [Project Reactor](https://projectreactor.io/docs/core/release/reference/)

 === ":simple-kotlin: `Kotlin`"

+    Class must be `open` in order for aspects to work.

     By `T` we mean the type of the return value, either `Void`.